curegit/halftone-converter/README.md

 describe input image files (required), can be multiple

-Pass `-` to specify standard input as input.
+Pass `-` to specify standard input.

 Input images' formats are limited to what Pillow can read.
 Also, their color mode must be Gray (L, grayscale), LA (grayscale with alpha), RGB, RGBA, P (GIF, transparent images), or CMYK.